 If we are interested in seeing more, we will contact you.
-See this post for some tips from Bess on how to perfect your pitch.
+See this post for some tips on how to perfect your pitch.

 How to Submit

-Once Bess gives you the OK on your pitch, you need to send us three things:
+Once you get the OK on your pitch, you need to send us three things:

 - The article, saved as a Word file or Google Doc.
 Word Count: Shoot for 800-1200 words.

 - Your author photo (1MB or smaller, please).